WELCOME TO OUR CAMPAIGN

 Human Rights Violation

-A recent ruling in Scotland (May 2024) found that Scottish Ministers were in breach of Article 5 of Human Rights Legislation by failing to provide appropriate rehabilative avenues for an OLR prisoner.
-There are many more in the same position and this will only get worse as OLR numbers increase.
+A recent ruling in Scotland (May 2024) found that Scottish Ministers were in breach of Article 5 of Human Rights Legislation by failing to provide appropriate rehabilitative avenues for an OLR prisoner.
+The Scottish Human Rights Commission has warned there are many more in the same position and this will only get worse as OLR numbers increase.

 What is the OLR ?